HasteModding/Endless-Tweaker/README.md

   - Weighted chance for each fragment to be a rest site.
   - Does not count towards fragments completed for "Item Frequency".
   - Default: 0

+[Boss Settings]
+- Minimum Floors before Bosses
+  - This many fragments must be completed before bosses can be found.
+  - This overrides both Interval and Chance based Boss rooms.
+  - Default: 5
+- Jumper Boss Weight:
+  - Weighted chance for each Boss room to be Jumper.
+  - Default: 10
+- Convoy Boss Weight:
+  - Weighted chance for each Boss room to be Convoy.
+  - Default: 10
+- Snake Boss Weight:
+  - Weighted chance for each Boss room to be Snake.
+  - Default: 10

+[Healing Settings]
 - Heal Each Stage:
   - Heals you this amount between each fragment.
   - Must be greater than 0 to have an effect.